WATER SUPPLY & SEWER

 Voluntary Water Conservation, System Limitations

 Water availability is affected by rainfall, storage capacity, usage, and delivery systems.
-The state has been well behind in average rainfall for the last three years, causing the water supply in Hogan Reservoir to drop to under 20% of storage capacity.
-Current storage is 58,706 acre-feet as of 11/4/09.
+When rainfall is below average for 3 years, the water supply in Hogan Reservoir can drop to under 20% of storage capacity.
 CCWD asks customers to use voluntary water conservation measures during the summer.

 In addition to water supply and storage, “system design capacity” limits how much water can actually be delivered during periods of high demand.
 The existing pipes underground, the pumps for the water, the treatment plant, and the storage tanks all limit water availability.